Armadale Stadium: Speedway

 It has been home to the Edinburgh Monarchs speedway team since 1997.

-In 2009, the Edinburgh Monarchs reached agreement with Sainsbury's for the stadium to be purchased and re-developed as a supermarket, subject to planning permission being granted by West Lothian Council.
+In 2009, the Edinburgh Monarchs reached an agreement with Sainsbury's for the stadium to be purchased and re-developed as a supermarket, subject to planning permission being granted by West Lothian Council.
 This was not forthcoming, the application being rejected in June 2010.

-The speedway track at Armadale has a unique feature whereby the start line and finish line are staggered.
-Until 2013, the start/finish line was on [what is now] the back straight.
-In 2013 the start line was moved to the current home straight, and was in the same position that the finish line is now.
+The speedway track at Armadale has a unique feature whereby the start and finish lines are staggered.
+Until 2013, the start/finish line was on what is now the back straight.
+In 2013, the start line was moved to the current home straight, and was in the same position as the finish line.
 During the 2013 season there were a number of frightening first bend bunching incidents, and the decision was taken to move the start line back by approximately 5 metres to give more time for the riders to settle into the first bend safely.
-The finish line remained in the same position as it currently is so that there was greater opportunity for passing on the run to the line off the final bend.
+The finish line remained in the same position as it currently is, so there was a greater opportunity for passing on the run to the line off the final bend.